-In Denmark and Sweden, data were collected from some large pig slaughterhouses about the proportion of their water pollution which arises from the lairage/vehicle washing activities.
+In Denmark and Sweden, data have been collected from some large pig slaughterhouses about the proportion of their water pollution which arises from the lairage/vehicle wash activities.
 In Denmark, it is estimated that 5 % of the pollution emitted came from these.
 In Sweden, the proportion was estimated to be 16 % [23, Nordic 2001].
-With this information alone, it is not possible to comment on the difference because the overall Swedish figures included 'cutting/deboning' (accounting for 7 %) and those from Denmark did not.
+With this information alone, it is not possible to comment on the difference because the overall Swedish figures included "cutting/deboning" (accounting for 7 %) and those from Denmark did not.